ExitValue.ai

 What practice areas command the highest multiples?

 Corporate / M&A, real estate, trusts and estates, ERISA, and recurring transactional practices trade at the top of the range because revenue recurs and client relationships sit with the firm rather than an individual lawyer.
 Commercial litigation and insurance defense trade at the bottom because revenue is event-driven.
-Contingency-fee PI and mass tort can trade above 100% of revenue when case inventory is mature.
+Contingency-fee PI and mass tort can trade above a percent-of-revenue figure when case inventory is mature.

 Can private equity actually own a law firm?